awsdocs/amazon-ses-developer-guide/doc-source/using-ses-api-requests.md

 + Represented by a plus sign \("\+"\)\.
 Within a request, a plus sign is reserved as a shorthand notation for a space\. \(If you want to include a literal, uninterpreted plus sign in any parameter, you must URL\-encode it as `%2B`\.\)

 **Note**
 Every request must be accompanied by an `X-Amzn-Authorization` HTTP header\.
-For more information, see [Request Authentication and Amazon SES](using-ses-api-authentication.md)\.
+For more information, see [Authenticating requests to the Amazon SES API](using-ses-api-authentication.md)\.

 ## Structure of a POST Request<a name="using-ses-api-requests-post"></a>